TRAVEL TIPS FOR ITALY – THINGS TO KNOW BEFORE VISITING ITALY

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here.

 The main language of Italy is, obviously, Italian.
-As for English, it is not spoken very well here, but the locals try their best to understand you when you use it.
-Don’t be surprised if you hear lots of people speaking German in the northern part of the country.
+English is not spoken very well here, but the locals try their best to understand you when you use it.
+Don’t be surprised if you hear many people speaking German in the northern part of the country.

 Before starting your Italy trip, you should know that the people here are incredibly open and warm-hearted.
 Don’t be surprised if people come up to you to touch and compliment your children or pets (if you’re traveling with some).
-Italians are loud, passionate, and exuberant people, much more so than those coming from other countries, like Germany.
-Personally, I love that but some might have to get used to that.
+Italians are loud, passionate, and exuberant people, much more so than others like Germany.
+Personally, I love that, but some might have to get used to that.